 Dark Skies – a bandwagon designation?

 In some places, for instance, they are especially good at mountain bike tracks.
 Everywhere, they sign the car parks, the long walks, the short walks, the views.
 They do interpretation centres and campsites.

-(Pictured here) Upland Galloway looking south to 'gasp' English Lake District hills on the horizon.
+(Pictured here) Upland Galloway looking south to the (‘gasp’) English Lake District hills on the horizon.
 To tell the truth, it was a toss-up between this picture and a picture of a viewing place on the Dark Sky Park mentioned above.
 But this is the more interesting one.
 This is Galloway, after all – the South of Scotland.

 The best features of Galloway touring are the upcountry loops.
-To be blunt, the Solway coast is OK, though if you are a curlew or a redshank, or just about any other wading bird with a long thin probing beak, then it is five star.
+To be blunt, the Solway coast is OK; though if you are a curlew or a redshank, or just about any other wading bird with a long thin probing beak, then it is five star.